 Bill Russell Books

 A center Boston Celtic player with eleven championships under his belt, Bill Russell is a legend in the world of basketball.
-This 1934-born athlete has written books like Red and Me, which is a homage to his coach. his other books are Second Wind, Russell Rules, and Go Up for Glory.
+This 1934-born athlete has written books like Red and Me, which is a homage to his coach.
+Second Wind, Russell Rules, and Go Up for Glory are some of his other books that you check out.

 Russell’s books are autobiographical chronicles of his personal life through which he imparts knowledge about friendship, fatherhood, hard work, and success.